UCI-GDIM32-W25/in-class-activities-TianchengLiRed/README.md

 create AudioManager integrated all audio funtion, able to different scripts call different aduio through audiomanager instances. timer function are integrated in game scene.

+## W8
+### Activity 1

+Create scriptableObject to store different information that covered in the dialogue.
+The exmaple shows on w9 dialogue shows that i can store dialogue scriptableObject in to scriptableObject to create a branch dialogue.
+This kind of way is easy to build branch dilaogue with more branch option and multiple answering process.
+Add selectedoption method to call advancedialogue() with new correspond dialogue from Option.

+### Activity 2

+### Activity 3

+### Activity 4

+### Activity 5